jordancrawford/latest-trailers/README.md

 ## Deploy
 Use `npx wrangler deploy` to deploy to Cloudflare or connect it to Cloudflare's Git integration for automatic deployment ([learn more](https://developers.cloudflare.com/workers/ci-cd/builds/)).

-In the "Variables and Secrets" section in Cloudflare, specify the environment variables you require.